-The estimate of average weekly earnings per employed male unit is \$248.00.
-(This is an estimate of the average earnings, before tax, of all male civilian employees in Australia, including the highest paid as well as the lowest.)
+The estimated average weekly earnings per employed male unit is \$245.70 (\$250.90 in seasonally adjusted terms).
+This is an estimate of the average gross earnings before tax and including overtime pay of all male civilian employees, including the highest paid as well as the lowest.